-Hebron was a once beloved Inuit community but for economic reasons, the station officially closed in 1959.
-This was a traumatic event to countless Labrador Inuit whom call Hebron home.
+Hebron was a once beloved Inuit community, but for economic reasons, the station officially closed in 1959, which represented a traumatic event to countless Labrador Inuit that called Hebron home.
 The closure of the community and the resettlement of its people was a tragic event that has had far-reaching consequences.

 Nain Moravian Church

-The Moravians were known to spend extended periods of their ministry at their chosen missions; sometimes up to 30-40 years.
-They spent a great deal of time and effort in building whole complexes.
-Such as the one in Nain, which contains wood buildings like the church, stores, outbuildings, and residences.
+The Moravians were known to spend extended periods of their ministry at their chosen missions, sometimes up to 30-40 years.
+They spent a great deal of time and effort in building whole complexes, such as the one in Nain, which contains wood buildings for the church, stores, outbuildings, and residences.

 Happy Valley Moravian Church